jeremybytes/vslive2024-orlando-workshop-labs/Lab02/Lab00-ApplicationOverview.md

 Since you will not edit the service, I often find it easiest to start the service outside of the IDE.
 Then I can just leave it running while working with the rest of the application.
 (As an alternative, you can configure your debugger to start both `SolarCalculator.Service` and `HousecontrolAgent` projects.)

-From the comamnd line, navigate to the `SolarCalculator.Service` project and type `dotnet run`.
+From the command line, navigate to the `SolarCalculator.Service` project and type `dotnet run`.

 ~~~
 PS C:\...\Starter\SolarCalculator.Service> dotnet run